It Taix a Village: Saving A Legacy Business and Place

-- Oppose and reject the City Council's Planning and Land Use Management (PLUM) committee recommendation and modified Historic-Cultural Monument (HCM) that limits the scope to two signs and a bar top, not the Taix historic building.
+- Oppose and reject the full City Council's June 2, 2021 decision to adopt the Planning and Land Use Management (PLUM) committee recommendation and modified Historic-Cultural Monument (HCM) that limits the scope to two signs and a bar top, not the Taix historic building.

 - Pursue preservation alternatives that can achieve a "win-win" outcome, incorporating new housing construction with the existing Taix building, maintaining its eligibility as a historic resource.
 There are viable options available for achieving both housing and preservation goals.
 This may require a reduction in the number of market-rate housing units and a partial preservation approach.

 - Conduct an Environmental Impact Report (EIR).
 The Conservancy strongly believes a significant impact will be the result of the proposed project and demolition of the Taix building by the Holland Partner Group.
 Therefore, an Environmental Impact Report (EIR) is necessary in this case to fully assess impacts and possible preservation alternatives that can be employed to address project objectives.